Logo

 3. DDoS Attacks

-They aim to collapse an enterprise's digital services through massive malicious traffic.
+They seek to collapse the digital services of a company through massive malicious traffic.
 Their impact can cause hours of downtime and significant revenue loss.

 🔍 DITESA Fact:

-Retail and digital banking companies in Mexico are most affected, with average losses of $600,000 MXN per hour of downtime.
+Retail and digital banking companies in Mexico are the most affected, with average losses of $600,000 MXN for each hour of downtime.

 How to protect against DDoS attacks?